-Example Category (Significant, non- significant) Change of the sterilisation process, such as: Change from ethylene oxide to gamma radiation sterilization Significant Change that increases the bioburden alert or action levels or that introduces a more difficult to kill organism, such as a change that introduces additional pre-sterilisation transport steps.
-Significant Device design or material change that introduces a more difficult to sterilize feature, such as: Change to the packaging where a single pouched sterile device is put into a double pouch.
-Significant Change from biological indicator to parametric release or change from batch release to parametric release Significant Change in moist heat sterilisation parameters Significant Change from a pre-blended sterilant (EtO and CHCs) to EtO post- blended with nitrogen.
+Category Example (Significant, Non- significant) Change of the sterilisation process, such as: Significant Change from ethylene oxide to gamma radiation sterilization.
+Change that increases the bioburden alert or action levels or that introduces a more difficult to kill organism, such as: Significant A change that introduces additional pre-sterilisation transport steps.
+Device design or material change that introduces a more difficult to sterilise feature, such as: Change to the packaging where a single pouched sterile device is put into a double pouch.
+Significant Change from biological indicator to parametric release or change from batch release to parametric release.
+Significant Change in moist heat sterilisation parameters.
+Significant Change from a pre-blended sterilant (EtO and CHCs) to EtO post- blended with nitrogen.
 The ultimate concentration of EtO in the sterilant is the same in both cycles.
 Non-significant Change from using Air (mixture of 80% Nitrogen and 20% Oxygen) to pure Nitrogen in the aeration process to avoid explosive gas mixtures.
 Non-significant

-569 Changes to Software for Medical Devices and IVD Medical Devices
+Changes to Software for Medical Devices and IVD Medical Devices